Tropidolaemus: Description

+Tropidolaemus are sexually dimorphic.
+Females grow much larger than males.
+Females can reach about 1 meter long, or over 39 inches.
+Males usually only grow to about 75 cm, or around 29 and a half inches.
+These snakes have a unique head shape.
+Their heads are broad and shaped like triangles.
+Their bodies are relatively thin compared to their head.
+This makes them easy to spot.

 They are found in a wide variety of colours and patterns, which are often referred to as "phases".
 Some sources even classify the different phases as subspecies.
 Phases vary greatly from having a black or brown colouration as a base, with orange and yellow banding, to others having a light green as the base colour, with yellow or orange banding, and many variations therein.

 Geographic range

 Tropidolaemus is native to southern India and Southeast Asia.

 Behaviour

 These species are primarily arboreal, and are excellent climbers.
 They spend most of their time nearly motionless, in wait for prey to pass by.
 They may be diurnal or nocturnal, with their activity period depending on the temperature.

 Feeding

 The diet includes small mammals, birds, lizards and frogs.